-Table 8.
-SWOT analysis for thriasio logistics centre in Greece.
+Strengths

+- •Ease of accessibility and high connectivity direct connection to Piraeus port, AIA airport and forming part of the Trans European Transport Network (TEN-T). - Point-to-point and terminal-to-terminal transport and market coverage capabilities (multimodality). - Availability of large storage and throughput capacity as well as high class infrastructure facilities and sufficient transport equipment with high load factors. - Offers a lot of additional services apart from handling of loading units and goods transportation. - Extremely large geographical coverage due to its location and proximity of industrial/commercial areas as well as possibility of expansion to meet growing demand. - The complex is partially self-financing, generating revenue in the form of fees from users of the infrastructure. - Companies that have small and low-quality warehouses move to new well-designed facilities where they may reap the benefits of "economies of scale".

+Weaknesses

+- Administration and coordination of transport and logistics management activities are made by a single organization, thus requiring high capital investments and high operating costs by an external user. - Opposition of suppliers due to high degree of competition between companies - Insufficiency of synergies and collaborations in the supply chain sector of the region currently. - Inefficient operation of numerous freight transport and logistics services providers. - No active engagement and support of citizens and multiple actors/stakeholders in the Thriasio Logistics centre operations. - Prone to accidents owing to concentration of large amounts of dangerous goods within the facilities. - The centralization of logistics activities may increase the vulnerability of the road network in the vicinity of the Thriasio complex.

+Opportunities

+Support of synergies and consolidation strategies for urban deliveries as well as creation of clustering business networks will render multimodal and intermodal transport economically viable

+- Greece is dominated by the service sector and uses outsourcing at 70% in national transport activities - The covid-19 pandemic triggers great investment interest in urban logistics with high potential impact on economic growth and contribution to revenue generation for enterprises and city ecosystems. - Cultivation and promotion of organized and more sustainable last-mile freight transport with direct impact on fewer vehicles on the road and reduced emissions. - EU policies and new logistics business models at urban level permit to achieve high level of service by means of synergies and UCCs - Advances in technology (IoT, blockchain, ITS) facilitate last mile operations, reduce transport costs and make on time delivery possible - Upgrade of transport networks, aiming at the promotion of regional development and social cohesion

+Threats

-DIE Strengths Weaknesses RIE 3 Ease of accessibility and high connectivity - direct connection to Piraeus port, AIA airport and forming part of the Trans European Transport Network (TEN-T).
-Point-to-point and terminal-to-terminal transport and market coverage capabilities (multimodality).
-Availability of large storage and throughput capacity as well as high class infrastructure facilities and sufficient Administration and coordination of transport and logistics management activities are made by a single organization, thus requiring high capital investments and high operating costs by an external user.
-Opposition of suppliers due to high degree of competition between companies Insufficiency of synergies and collaborations in the transport equipment with high load factors.
-Offers a lot of additional services apart from handling of loading units and goods transportation.
-Extremely large geographical coverage due to its location and proximity of industrial/commercial areas as well as possibility of expansion to meet growing demand.
-The complex is partially self-financing, generating revenue in the form of fees from users of the infrastructure.
-Companies that have small and low-quality warehouses move to new well-designed facilities where they may reap the benefits of "economies of scale". supply chain sector of the region currently.
-Inefficient operation of numerous freight transport and logistics services providers.
-No active engagement and support of citizens and multiple actors/stakeholders in the Thriasio Logistics centre operations.
-Prone to accidents owing to concentration of large amounts of dangerous goods within the facilities.
-The centralization of logistics activities may increase the vulnerability of the road network in the vicinity of the Thriasio complex.
-Opportunities Threats Support of synergies and consolidation strategies for urban deliveries as well as creation of clustering business networks will render multimodal and intermodal transport economically viable Greece is dominated by the service sector and uses outsourcing at 70% in national transport activities The covid-19 pandemic triggers great investment interest in urban logistics with high potential impact on economic growth and contribution to revenue generation for enterprises and city ecosystems.
-Cultivation and promotion of organized and more sustainable last-mile freight transport with direct impact on fewer vehicles on the road and reduced emissions.
-EU policies and new logistics business models at urban level permit to achieve high level of service by means of synergies and UCCs Advances in technology (IoT, blockchain, ITS) facilitate last mile operations, reduce transport costs and make on time delivery possible Upgrade of transport networks, aiming at the Lack of a solid national regulatory framework for urbarlogistics - Needs further development, update and improvement towards simplifying procedures and authorization/licensing systems of logistics Volatility of market and transport prices - supply risk Reliance on the existing fleet of trucks in Greece havin an average age over 20 years and most of them small capacity Scarcity of incentives for transit cargo management and other added value services Not fully developed operating railway network in Greece, with low utilization rates, many single-track line parts, relatively limited electrification/modernization and a large number of level crossings, resulting in extremely high dependency on road freight transport (over 98%) at urban level but for long distances as well.
-Lack of certification and standardization schemes to efficiently support transport and logistics operations.
-Lack of political will for rationalization and liberalization of the logistics sector leads to the partial
+- Lack of a solid national regulatory framework for urban logistics Needs further development, update and improvement towards simplifying procedures and authorization/licensing systems of logistics - Volatility of market and transport prices supply risk - Reliance on the existing fleet of trucks in Greece having an average age over 20 years and most of them small capacity - Scarcity of incentives for transit cargo management and other added value services - Not fully developed operating railway network in Greece, with low utilization rates, many single-track line parts, relatively limited electrification/modernization and a large number of level crossings, resulting in extremely high dependency on road freight transport (over 98%) at urban level but for long distances as well. - Lack of certification and standardization schemes to efficiently support transport and logistics operations. - Lack of political will for rationalization and liberalization of the logistics sector leads to the partial release of freight transport in the country.